 Now, let’s start by looking at some of the key differences between Universal Studios and Islands of Adventure.

-Universal Studios was founded in 1990 with the intention of letting visitors experience their favorite movies and shows in the form of rides.
-It currently has eight main sections that allow you to walk from one part of the world to another, as you experience some of the most iconic locations relating to TV shows and Universal films.
-The sections are:
+Universal Studios was founded in 1990 with the goal of allowing visitors to experience their favorite movies and shows through rides.
+Today, it features eight main sections that transport guests from one themed area to another, showcasing some of the most iconic locations from Universal films and TV shows.

 - Minion Land (formerly Production Central)